The primary purpose of the Journal is to share empirical research findings on student transition issues that inform

 The Journal publishes quantitative, qualitative, and mixed-methods empirically based studies.
-Readers include educators with diverse research backgrounds; therefore, all statistical the article should focus on the findings, the significance of those findings, and
+Readers include educators with diverse research backgrounds.
+Therefore, all findings clearly articulate the findings, the significance of those findings, and their implications

 The Journal of The First-Year Experience & Students in Transition does not publish manuscripts describing program evaluations or assessments.
 Manuscripts